Pete Doherty: Personal life

+Doherty has received extensive media attention for his turbulent personal life and drug problems.
+He currently lives in Normandy.

 Relationships and children

 Doherty had a tumultuous relationship with Kate Moss that was frequently covered by the press.
 They met in January 2005 at Moss' 31st birthday party and had an on-off relationship for several years.
 Moss had also taken to singing at some of Doherty's shows.
 On 11 April 2007, Doherty announced Moss as his fiancée during the first of his solo gigs at the Hackney Empire, London, at which Moss also performed.
 Doherty planned to marry Moss during the summer 2007.
 Moss and Doherty later broke up.

 In October 2007, Doherty was briefly engaged to Romanian-born Canadian model Irina Lăzăreanu.

 On 28 September 2021, Doherty announced his engagement with his Puta Madres bandmate, Katia de Vidas.
 The couple married two days later.

 Doherty has a son, Astile, born 12 July 2003 with singer Lisa Moorish.
 Doherty's second child, a daughter, was born in December 2011 to South African model Lindi Hingston.
-In May 2023, Doherty's third child and second daughter, Billie Mae, was born to Katia de Vidas.
+In May 2023, Doherty's third child and second daughter was born to de Vidas.

+Doherty is known for his close but turbulent friendship with his Libertines co-frontman, Carl Barât.
+Vulture has described their friendship as an "affectionately acrimonious brotherhood".
+In a 2010 Libertines concert review, Alice Fisher of The Guardian wrote, "When they were on stage, you never knew if Doherty and Barât were going to hit each other or kiss at the microphone they so often shared".